The Shared Lives team

 |11 October||First Aid||9.30am-4.30pm||(Conference Room)|

 How to book

-Shared Lives handbook and other key documents
+Shared Lives handbook

 Fire safety in the home

-Carers may worry about the people in their care using the internet, there are many really useful websites where you can find find e-safety tips, advice and resources to help people stay safe on the internet.
+Carers may worry about the people in their care using the internet, there are many really useful websites where you can find e-safety tips, advice and resources to help people stay safe on the internet.
 For example: